HugoBlair/explorer-sos/README.md

 *   **Personal Profile:**
     *   A section for vital personal information (blood type, allergies, medical conditions) that can be optionally included in an emergency alert.
     *   View personal stats like total trips completed, distance traveled, etc.

+Any and all of the future features could change at any time.
+They are just ideas.